The Best Security Systems for New Construction Homes

 Should You Get A Security System Before or After Moving In?

-ADT, SimpliSafe, Vivint, Frontpoint, and Cove are the best security systems we’ve tested for newly built homes, but there’s one more question we would like to address: When is the best time to buy a security system?
-Is it before or after moving in?
+ADT, SimpliSafe, Vivint, Frontpoint, and Cove are the best security systems we've tested for newly built homes.
+But one important question remains: When should you buy a security system—before or after moving in?

 Installing Vivint Window Sensor